-After successful completion of the Instructor Candidate Training Course, NCOAE trip contracts are available to course graduates.
-The number of trip contracts depends on a variety of factors, including prior experience and our own organization’s programming needs.
+After successful completion of the Instructor Course, NCOAE trip contracts may be available to course graduates.
+The number of trips depends on a variety of factors, including prior experience and our own organization’s programming needs.
 NCOAE seeks to hire a core staff of instructors for each summer season (May-Sept).
-Additional contracts may be available in the fall/winter.
+Additional contracts may be available in the fall/winter seasons.

 Field instructors are typically paid a daily rate, based on experience.
-Starting pay at NCOAE is typically $75-$80 a day for field staff.
-Senior Field Staff can earn more.
+Starting pay at NCOAE is typically $70-$90 a day for field staff.
+Experienced and Senior Field Staff can earn more.

 Since we will be carrying all of our food, we’ll be eating many of the items that begin in their dehydrated forms.
 Water weight is not something we want to carry.
 Expect meat, vegetables, fruits, grains, and even fresh baked bread and pizza!
 Of course, you’ll be learning how to prepare meals all from scratch (you’ll be a backcountry gourmet before you know it).